ICS 33: Intermediate Programming with Python

 Teaching assistants

-There are nine teaching assistants, who will share the duties of attending lab meetings, will serve as an additional source of assistance on your projects and via the Ed Discussion online discussion board, and will be the primary point of contact with regard to the grading of the projects and reinforcement exercises.
+There are four teaching assistants, who will share the duties of attending lab meetings, will serve as an additional source of assistance on your projects and via the Ed Discussion online discussion board, and will be the primary point of contact with regard to the grading of the projects and reinforcement exercises.

 Readers